 Her volunteer work includes Art Therapy Assistant at The University of Chicago Children’s Hospital (now Comer Children’s Hospital), teaching internship in Biology and Genetics at an alternative high school in the Austin neighborhood of Chicago, and member of the Citizens Advisory Council for Community Consolidated School District 89 in Glen Ellyn.
+She also previously served as Precinct Committeperson for Precinct 111 in Milton Township.

 She has been a member of the National Education Association, Illinois Education Association, P-Fac (Part-Time Faculty Association Columbia College Chicago), and AGMA (American Guild of Musical Artists).
 She is also a member of the American Medical Writers Association.

-Janette DeFelice for our children. for our future. for the rest of us.
+Dr. Janette DeFelice for our children. for our future. for the rest of us.

 for DuPage County Board District 4.